-- The primary differences between whole house fans and attic fans is which part of the home is ventilated.
+The main difference between whole house fans and attic fans is which part of the home is ventilated.

 What Is A Whole House Fan?

-Many users also enjoy the breeze effect that a whole house fan can provide, it gives a nice outdoorsy feeling to the homes interior.
+Many users also enjoy the breeze effect that a whole house fan can provide, and it gives a nice airy feeling to the home's interior.

 What Is An Attic Fan?